Best UV Sterilizer Reviews - Find What Works And What Is Affordable

 Sterilization - Mid-Level Units

 We start getting into more serious UV sterilizers at level 1 sterilization .
 These units are capable of actual sterilization with their higher dwell time.
-These units are most suited for common aquarium and pond usage.
+These units are most suited for common fish tank and pond usage.
 They have enough dwell time to not only clarify water, but can destroy harmful viruses and bacteria in your aquarium.
 Level 1 sterilizers are particularly useful in marine aquariums at helping to eliminating dinoflagellates.

 Heavy Sterilization - The Best of the Best